 \subsection{Stochastic Lightpath Rerouting Problem}

-In the defragmentation problem, when lightpath rerouting decisions are made, thanks to assumption \ref{assumprion2} it is irrelevant which wavelinks have been currently in use for the current provisioning.
+In the defragmentation problem, to decide on lightpath reroutings, thanks to assumption \ref{assumprion2} it is irrelevant which wavelinks have been currently in use for the current provisioning.
 Therefore, the first-stage decisions simply choose the wavelinks in a new provisioning for the current set of granted requests on the network.
 In other words, in the first-stage problem we have $ \edgeSetw = \edgeSet, \wavelength\in\waveSet $.
-After the defragmentation procedure is complete and the uncertainty is revealed a \maxRWA{} problem is solved to grant the new connection requests.
-Considering that, we propose a 2SP model for the \lr{} problem, where in the first stage we make the rerouting decisions and in the second stage, with the occupied wavelinks now as given, we solve a \maxRWA{} problem for the future traffic.
+After the defragmentation procedure is complete and the uncertainty is revealed, a \maxRWA{} problem is solved to grant the new connection requests.
+Considering this, we propose a 2SP model for the \lr{} problem, where in the first stage we make the rerouting decisions and in the second stage, with the occupied wavelinks now as given, we solve a \maxRWA{} problem for the future traffic.
 Note that, the definition of the second-stage problem is the same as the recourse problem of \srwa{}.

 Let $\SDcurr{c}$ be the set of node pairs with an existing connection on the network ($ \textsc{c} $ stands for ``current'').
 With the definitions and notations given in Section \ref{sec:SmaxRWA}, the 2SP formulation for \lr{} problem is: \BSE \ESE